The eigenvalues and eigenvectors of finite-rank normal perturbations of large rotationally invariant non-Hermitian matrices: General Setting and Main Theorem

 which converges to $R'(x)$ as $\Im(x)\to 0$.
 We then recover the classical expressions for outliers:

 and for the eigenvector overlap:

 The fluctuations then become

-Our framework allows us to generalize the previous situation to the case where the $s_k$ become complex, even though the eigenvalues of $\vb{A}$ remain real.
+Our framework allows us to generalize the previous setting to the case where the $s_k$ become complex, while the eigenvalues of $\vb{A}$ remain real.
 In particular, one finds that outliers become visible when they cross the curve in the complex plane defined by